kris2tis/append-react/README.md

 # Append React Conversion

 This project is a personal endeavor to convert the static HTML/CSS/JS template "Append" by BootstrapMade into a dynamic React application.
-It served as a valuable exercise in understanding component-based architecture and state management within the React ecosystem.
+It served as a valuable exercise in understanding component-based architecture and state management within the React ecosystem. **For this learning project, I focused specifically on developing the Home and Blog pages.
+Other pages present in the original template were not built out due to their structural similarity and the lack of new React concepts they would have introduced within the scope of this exercise.**

 ## Technologies Used